RoskiDeluge/Sprint-Challenge-State-Management-Smurfs/README.md

 The problem that Context API solves is giving us access to application level state without having to pass it down through props.

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+Actions allow us to organize the functions that are called from the event handlers in our components.
+Reducers allow us to organize how our action functions alter the application state.
+The store allows us to have an application level storage place for our data.
+Since we can access this application level state from any component, it is known as a single source of truth.

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+Application level state is intended to hold data that needs to be used by the entire application.
+Component level state is appropriate to hold the data that will only be used by a single component, e.g. an input fields on a form.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+Redux-thunk is middleware that allows us to perform asynchronous operations inside our action creators, before they flow through the reducer stack.

 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!

+I prefer Redux as a state management system.
+I recognize that Context API and hooks don't require as much boiler plate, but I think that the extra setup with Redux pays off in terms of explicitness.
+I find it more intuitive to think of a "store" as a single source of truth for my data.

 ## Project Set Up